ModDota/moddota.github.io/_articles/mdl-to-vmdl-conversion.md

 Final result is the finished model with all its animations (hopefully):

-{% include gfycat.html id=FirmEthicalHylaeosaurus %}
+{% include gfycat.html id="FirmEthicalHylaeosaurus" %}

 ---